Coronavirus (COVID-19) Vaccine

 Coronavirus (COVID-19) vaccine

-This webpage features information about how you can get your vaccine in Kingston this week, as well as around the Winter booster programme and vaccines for under 16s.
+This webpage features information about how you can get your vaccine in Kingston this week, as well as around the Spring booster programme and vaccines for under 16s.

 Visit walk-in sites open this week or book online.

 The Hook Centre, 9 Green End, Hook, Chessington KT9 1AE

 Pop up clinic, 18+ anyone eligible for 1st, 2nd and Booster doses

 For those aged 5-11

 Friday 29th July, 1pm to 4.30pm